Hardblock-IMSE/EIPX-Smart-NFT/README.md

     /// @notice This function completes the mutual authentication process between the owner and the asset.
     /// @dev Only the asset bound to the token can finish this authentication process provided that the state of the token is
     /// "waitingForOwner" and dataEngagement is different from 0.
 This function compares hashK_O saved in
     /// the token with hashK_A.
-If they are equal then the state of token changes to "engagedWithOwner", dataEngagement is set to 0,
+If they are equal then the state of the token changes to "engagedWithOwner", dataEngagement is set to 0,
     /// and the event "OwnerEngaged" is emitted.
     /// @param _hashK_A is the hash of the secret generated by the asset to share with the owner. function ownerEngagement(uint256 _hashK_A) external;

     /// @notice This function defines the initialization of the mutual authentication process between the user and the asset.
-    /// @dev Only the user of the token can start this authentication process if asset and user are defined.
-This proccess provided
+    /// @dev Only the user of the token can start this authentication process if asset and user are defined and
-    /// that the state of token is "waitingForUser".
+    /// the state of the token is "waitingForUser".
 The function does not change the state of the token and saves "_dataEngagement"
     /// and "_hashK_U" in the parameters of the token.
     /// @param _tokenId is the tokenID of the SmartNFT bound to the asset.
     /// @param _dataEngagement is the public data proposed by the user for the agreement of the shared key.